-My ideal computer would host my e-mails, my blog and all my data.
+My ideal computer would host my e-mail, my blog and all my data.
 It would replace my phone and my game console.
 It would fit in my pocket and it's battery would last a full day.
 It would have a powerful CPU, an ergonomic keyboard, and a big screen.

 My ideal computer does not exist.

 But we can get close.
-The trick is to see this ideal computer as a mean to an end.
+The trick is to see this ideal computer as a means to an end.
 I don't really want this ideal computer.
 I want stuff that solve the same problems: access to my data, my mail and my blog; video games; web surfing.

 The palmtop computer is the most portable.
 It will run all day long, and can be used anywhere.
-It lets you phone, take pictures, and quikly find where you are.
+It lets you phone, take pictures, and quickly find where you are.
 It's not very comfortable, however: it has a small screen and a very small keyboard (if at all).
 It is best for casual, brief, and frequent usage.

 The laptop computer is a compromise.
 It won't stay on all day long, nor can be used as a phone, but its bigger screen and decent keyboard make it suitable for serious work.

 With these, the choice is relatively easy: I need a desktop and a palmtop.
 The desktop will store my data, my e-mails, and my blog.
-The palmtop will synchronize with it when I need it to.
+The palmtop will synchronise with it when I need it to.
 Problem solved?